Textiles in Primary School

 What We Like About This Resource….
 “This project provides a real opportunity for children to engage with a range of different processes to produce truly individual final results.
 Jan Miller is an experienced teacher and connects her projects well with learning outcomes.
 In this case, children are encouraged to have a loose approach and to […]

-What We Like About This Resource….
+See the Resource Used in Schools… What We Like About This Resource….
 “The sentiment behind this resource idea is lovely and it provides an opportunity to really develop some fine motor skills as well as independence of approach.
-Taking ownership of the medal design means the sense of achievement is heightened beyond the children just being given one.
-You can really […]
+Taking ownership of the medal design means the sense of achievement is heightened beyond the children just […]

 What We Like About This Resource “It’s really interesting to see the combination of hand and digital work in Rachel’s work, and particularly how her hand stitched embroidery is scanned before being used to create patterned products.
 We love that lots of Rachel’s work begins in sketchbooks and how this really underpins her creative process. […]